A

 Shigellosis is an infectious disease caused by a group of bacteria called Shigella.

-Smallpox & Other Orthopoxviruses
+Smallpox & other Orthopoxviruses

 Smallpox is an infectious disease caused by the Variola virus, genus Orthopoxvirus.
 Other members of this genus that cause infection in humans are vaccinia virus, monkeypox virus, and cowpox virus.